F.E.A.R. 3

 F.E.A.R.
 3 (stylized as F.3.A.R.) is a 2011 first-person shooter psychological horror video game for PlayStation 3, Windows, and Xbox 360.
 Developed by Day 1 Studios and published by Warner Bros.
-Interactive Entertainment, it was released on all platforms in June 2011.
+Games, it was released on all platforms in June 2011.
 It is the third game in the F.E.A.R. series.
 In 2015, it was released on GOG.com, and in 2021, it was added to Microsoft's backward compatibility program, making it playable on the Xbox One and Xbox Series X/S. Filmmaker John Carpenter consulted on the cutscenes and script, which was written by comic writer and novelist Steve Niles.
 It is the only F.E.A.R. game to feature co-op gameplay.

 The game takes place nine months after the conclusion of F.E.A.R.
 2: Project Origin, with Alma Wade's pregnancy nearing its end.
 When a resurrected Paxton Fettel rescues Point Man from captivity by Armacham Technology Corporation (ATC) in a Brazilian prison, the two distrustful brothers head back to Fairport.
 Point Man plans to save the still-missing Jin Sun-Kwon and prevent Alma from giving birth.
 Fettel, however, has an entirely different motive.
 Meanwhile, a new threat emerges, one of which even Alma herself is terrified.